zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 ]
 ```

-All single stream data reads with stream that have specified UOMs support UOM conversions.
+All single stream data reads with streams that have specified UOMs support UOM conversions.
 For specific syntax, see [Reading Data API](xref:sdsReadingDataApi).

 ***********************